Digiday+ Research Professional Subscription Index 2024: Publishers tweak subscription, pricing strategies while shifting subscriber benefits

 The Financial Times’ more premium subscription tier option provides a prime example of how publications within the professional group target industry professionals.
 The main difference between the Financial Times’ two subscription tiers is that the second, higher-priced tier includes access to its investment column, Lex, and additional newsletters.
 Lex focuses on in-depth financial analysis of various companies and provides detailed information for investors, making the content appealing to professionals in the space.

 On the other hand, the Financial Times’ base subscription tier provides access to standard financial news and less in-depth analysis.
 By giving readers a taste of basic financial news, those who seek to read more on the topic are able to subscribe to the higher subscription tier to access Lex’s exclusive analysis.
-And, for readers who can expense subscription costs to their employers, or for those who have access to substantial funds, the Financial Times has a separate product called FT Professional (which is not measured in the index) that provides companies with individualized services, such as mining data or access to the publisher’s API.
+And, for organizations that want to provide FT access for their employees, the Financial Times has a separate product called FT Professional (which is not measured in the index) that provides companies with subscriptions, alongside individualized services, such as mining data or access to the publisher’s API.

 05